"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Results

 \subsection{How do stakeholders make metric choices to best reflect their perceived fairness for different features, and how do they set fairness thresholds?
 (RQ2)}

-From the 26 participants who had concentrated on \textit{outcome fairness}, we obtained a total of 128 feature-metric pairs along with their fairness thresholds.
-(For full results, see Appendix \ref{app:results table}.)
+From the 26 participants who had concentrated on outcome fairness, we obtained a total of 128 feature-metric pairs along with their fairness thresholds.
+(For full results, see Appendix~\ref{app:results table}.)
 We analyzed these results to uncover the complexities and nuances in stakeholders' approaches to choosing metrics and pairing them with features.

-\subsubsection{\rev{Misalignment in Metrics: Stakeholders' Diverse Needs vs. Technical Practice}}
+\subsubsection{Misalignment in Metrics: Stakeholders' Diverse Needs vs. Technical Practice}

 We investigated the overall metric preferences based on the eight predefined metrics and the `Custom Fairness' metric option.
 The three most chosen metrics were Counterfactual Fairness, selected 31 times across all participants, Custom Fairness (28 times) and Equal Opportunity (20 times).
 Less frequently selected metrics were Conditional Statistical Parity (18 times), Consistency (18 times), and Equalized Odds (10 times).
 This highlights that participants' fairness needs were diverse, spanning both individual and group fairness categories.
-Participants also appeared to frequently select more complex metrics such as counterfactual fairness and custom fairness, citing the necessity of assessing individual circumstances and the requirement for flexible defining fairness.
-However, AI experts often choose metrics that are easy to implement and are often used in legal settings, such as Demographic Parity - further highlighting a misalignment between current technical fairness and human-centered fairness.
+Participants also appeared to frequently select more nuanced and complex metrics such as counterfactual fairness and custom fairness, citing the necessity of assessing individual circumstances and the requirement for flexible defining fairness.

+In contrast, AI experts often choose group fairness metrics that are easier to implement and widely used in legal or compliance settings \cite{conflict/10.1145/3351095.3372864, 10.1145/3287560.3287598}, such as Demographic Parity.
+Prior work commonly recognizes Demographic Parity as one of the most frequently used fairness metrics, both within credit-related contexts \cite{de2025towards} and across other AI applications scenarios \cite{10.1145/3457607, 10.1145/3194770.3194776, hort2023bias}.
+However, this metric was not selected by any of our participants.
+Similarly, individual fairness metrics such as Counterfactual Fairness and Consistency, as well as more nuanced and more complex-to-implement group fairness metrics like Conditional Statistical Parity, were popular among participants but appear to be used less often by AI experts \cite{de2025towards, hort2023bias, 10.1145/3457607, 10.1145/3194770.3194776}.
+This difference in metric preferences highlights a potential misalignment between current technical fairness practices and human-centered fairness expectations.

-\subsubsection{\rev{Context Matters: Stakeholders Switch Metrics Across Features}}
+\subsubsection{Context Matters: Stakeholders Switch Metrics Across Features}